HyperDigimon/HyperDigimon.github.io/README.md

 **Affiliates**

 We may share your information with our affiliates, in which case we will require those affiliates to honor this Privacy Policy.
-Affiliates include our parent company and any subsidiaries, joint venture partners or other companies that we control or that are under common control with us.
+Affiliates include our parent company and any subsidiaries, joint venture partners, or other companies that we control or that are under common control with us.

 **Business Partners**

-We may share your information with our business partners to offer you certain products, services or promotions.
+We may share your information with our business partners to offer you certain products, services, or promotions.

 **Offer Wall**